alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-27-quran-translation-by-muhammad-assad.md

 locale: en
 date: 2020-08-27
 category: [fatwas,refutals]
-excerpt: "The translation by Muhammad Asad contains fatal errors and flagrant false beliefs.
+summary: "The translation by Muhammad Asad contains fatal errors and flagrant false beliefs.
 As a result, the Constitutional Council of the Muslim World League in Makkah Al-Mukarramah issued a decree banning the print and publication of this translation."
 group1: true
 ---